- Tips & Tricks

 - Keyboard Shortcuts

 I always wanted to hear my voice.
 I tried recording on an old cassette but didn't like the results and it was hard to rewind exactly at the point at which my voice was heard.
 Thankfully the technology evolved and now, with the help of microphones and computers, I can hear my voice crystal clear.
-However, to make a microphone work in Windows Vista, sometimes you need to do a few little extra steps than the regular plug and play.
-So, with that said, in this article we will show you how to quickly make your microphone work in Windows Vista.
+However, to make a microphone work in Windows, sometimes you need to do a few little extra steps than the regular plug and play.
+So, with that said, in this article we will show you how to quickly make your microphone work in Windows.

 Setting up the Microphone